X-Men '97: Premise

 X-Men '97 continues the story of X-Men: The Animated Series (1992–1997).
 In both series, mutants are people born with superhuman abilities that generally manifest during puberty.
 The X-Men are a team of mutant superheroes founded by Professor Charles Xavier to protect mutants and humans alike.
 At the end of The Animated Series, Xavier nearly dies in an assassination attempt and is taken to space to be healed by the alien Shi'ar Empire.
 X-Men '97 begins a year later and sees the X-Men facing new challenges without Xavier, under the leadership of their former adversary Magneto.
 As with the original series, X-Men '97 combines action, soap opera-style drama, and exploration of serious topics.

+In the first season, the X-Men face Bastion and his new Sentinel program which targets mutants, with Xavier eventually returning to help the team.
+This conflict ends with the X-Men being scattered throughout time, from Ancient Egypt to the far future, and in the second season they must find their way back to the 1990s to stop Apocalypse.